Fat Cats

 Exercise:

 In addition to maintaining optimum caloric intake, appropriate for your cat’s size, age and current condition, exercise is crucial.
 As with people, lack of activity can lead to being overweight and in poor condition.
-This, then, can lead to some familiar problems, including heart problems, respiratory disease and other breakdowns in normal function.
+This, then, can lead to some familiar problems, including heart problems, respiratory disease, diabetes and other breakdowns in normal function.

 To get your kitty up off the couch, find a toy he might enjoy chasing or batting at.
 Engage him in a game of bat-and-chase every day at about the same time.
 Cats like routine.
 Begin with 5 minute sessions at first, working up to 15 minutes a day, at least.
 Soon, he will be asking you to play!